Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Reflected-XSS.md

     <h1>
     0 search results for 'asif'
     </h1>

  ## This is Vulnerably

  ## 2. Reflected XSS into attribute with angle brackets HTML-encoded

- You Have a Search Funtion and search like asif and intercept the request and sand the repeter and Observe that asif is reflected in input filed like
+ You Have a Search Funtion and search like asif and intercept the request and sand the repeter and Observe that asif is reflected in html input filed like

     <input type=text placeholder='Search the blog...' name=search value="asif">

+Notice That

+    name=search value="asif"

+ The asif is double '' so use the paylods like double '' for example

+    "onmouseover="alert(1)